 Telematics-driven insights are now helping predict vehicle health needs and possible downtime, as well as driver performance, freight and task availability patterns.
 This, ultimately, affects TCO, and many other key parameters that have a direct impact on the top and bottom lines of any business with vehicles.
 With the advent of 5G, the amount of data available for analysis will rise exponentially.
 “AI and machine learning technologies are being applied to create prescriptive, analytics-driven insights and recommendations,” says Sandeep.
 “This, in turn, will drive the highest levels of mobile resource efficiencies and effectiveness, impacting all corners of the commercial vehicle industry.”

-Connected vehicle technologies offer are offering more than ever before.
+Connected vehicle technologies offer more visibility and control than ever before.
 “The first wave of telematics technologies was about knowing if a vehicle was in the right place at the right time, but a new demand pattern is emerging in the market,” Sandeep predicts.
 “The need is not only where the truck is, but how is it being treated?
 Who's driving it?
 Is the truck’s engine running optimally and safely?
 Is the truck performing at maximum uptime potential and how can we keep it that way to limit downtime to an absolute minimum?”

 All these inputs combined are making it much easier for fleet companies to manage their operations and keep their business moving forward, no matter what the future brings.